 - To enable candidates to acquire the knowledge and develop an understanding of how materials are provided by biological agents to provide goods and services. - To appreciate the role played by biotechnology in improving health care of human beings. - 3.
-To understand the interdisciplinary nature of this subject. - 4.
-To create awareness about the appreciation of biological processes to industries. - To develop the abitity to appreciate biological phenomenon in nature and the contribution of biotechnology to human welfare. - 6.
-To develop scientific attitude towards biological phenomenon.
+To understand the interdisciplinary nature of this subject. - To create awareness about the appreciation of biological processes to industries.